 2. What happens if I am arrested before a Governor’s Warrant is issued?

-A fugitive can be held in jail for a period of time to allow for the extradition process to take place, but a significant delay may be grounds for a writ of habeas corpus arguing that confinement in prison is improper.
+If a person gets arrested in Colorado before a Governor’s Warrant has issued, Colorado authorities can hold the person in jail for a period of time to allow for the extradition process to play out.
+But a significant delay may be grounds for a writ of habeas corpus, where the person could argue that the prolonged imprisonment is unlawful.
+3

 3. Can a fugitive be released on bail before extradition?